microsoft/vcpkg-docs/vcpkg/commands/create.md

 ## Description

-The `vcpkg create` command is a tool that facilitates the generation of new ports for libraries within the vcpkg ports tree.
-To do this, it requires a port name and a URL that points to the source code of the library in question.
+Generates a port to package a source code project.
+Requires a port name and a URL for the source code to package.

-Upon execution, this command initiates a download of the source code from the provided URL.
-It then creates an initial `portfile.cmake` and `vcpkg.json` in a newly formed directory.
+This command downloads the source code from the provided URL and then creates a `portfile.cmake` file and a `vcpkg.json` file in a new port directory.

-The command has the capability to save the downloaded source code using a specific file name, provided as an optional argument.
-If this archive file name isn't specified, the command automatically derives the file name from URL.
+The command can save the downloaded source code using a specific file name, provided as an optional argument.
+If the archive file name isn't specified, the command derives a file name from its URL.

-Consider the example below:
+It's important to understand that the port created by the `vcpkg create` command serves merely as a starting point and, in most cases, further edits are necessary for a successful build.

+Be aware that the `vcpkg create` command doesn't verify the uniqueness of the port name within the vcpkg ports tree.
+The purpose of this command is to provide a foundation for port creation.
+If you require more guidance on adding ports to the vcpkg curated catalog, we recommend referring to one of our [tutorials](..\examples\packaging-zipfiles.md)

+## Example
 ```no-highlight
 vcpkg create zlib2 https://github.com/madler/zlib/archive/v1.2.11.tar.gz zlib-1.2.11.tar.gz
 ```

-In this case, the `vcpkg create` command performs the following actions:
+The command performs the following actions:

-1. Creates a port named `zlib2` accompanied by a `portfile.cmake` and a `vcpkg.json`
+1. Creates a port folder named `zlib2` containing a `portfile.cmake` file and a `vcpkg.json` file.
 2. Downloads the `v1.2.11.tar.gz` file from the given URL
-3. Saves the source files as `zlib-1.2.11.tar.gz` in the downloads directory.
+3. Saves the source archive as `zlib-1.2.11.tar.gz` in the `downloads` directory.

-portfile.cmake:
+`portfile.cmake` contents:
 ```
 # Common Ambient Variables:
 #   CURRENT_BUILDTREES_DIR    = ${VCPKG_ROOT_DIR}\buildtrees\${PORT}